 When you’re at the garden center or shopping from an online nursery, a plant’s zone is always clearly marked on the plant tag, seed packet or online profile.
 These hardiness zones reflect the average minimum cold temperatures for an area and tell you whether the plant will survive the winter cold in your backyard.
 If your hardiness zone is within the plant’s range, the plant has passed the first test for growing success.

 For example, my Wisconsin home is in Zone 5a, where the average minimum winter temperature range is -20 to -15 degrees Fahrenheit.
-Although the temperatures rarely get that cold (while some years it may be colder), it’s crucial that I buy plants that tolerate deep winter chills.
+Although the temperatures rarely get that cold (and in some years it may be even colder), it’s crucial that I buy plants that tolerate deep winter chills.
 When you push the limits of your zone, as many gardeners do, you risk failure when temperatures drop below the limits that a plant can endure.
-(Read more!
-Gardening Basics You Should Know to Keep Plants Healthy)

 How to Find Your Plant Zone

-As you look at the map, you may notice islands of warmer or colder zones within the band of another.
+As you look at the map, you may notice islands of warmer or colder plant zones within the band of another.
 Large bodies of water, urban heat islands (areas that are warmer than rural areas because of human activity), mountains and valleys influence the surrounding climates and growing conditions.
 These microclimates also exist within your landscape.
 Sheltered areas may allow you to grow less-hardy plants, while more-exposed areas require tougher specimens.
-(Read more!
-6 Common Plant Problems and How to Solve Them)

 Use Plant Zones for Garden Success